JaronThompson/VariationalInference/README.md

 # Exploring variational inference

+Please see the tutorial notebooks for a discussion of the theory and a simple example.

 Example 1: Bayesian linear regression using a neural network to generate samples from parameter posterior

 ![Alt text](figures/linear_regression.png?raw=true "Variational inference for Bayesian linear regression")